Divinity II: Reception

 On Metacritic, the PC and 360 versions of Ego Draconis have an average score of 72/100 and 62/100 respectively.
 The Dragon Knight Saga has average scores about ten points higher, with the PC version getting an average of 82/100 and the Xbox 360 version getting an average of 72/100.

-GameZone's Dan Liebman gave both the PC and Xbox 360 versions an 8.4, saying "Strong narrative and open-ended design are the highlights of this fantasy experience.
+GameZones Dan Liebman gave both the PC and Xbox 360 versions an 8.4, saying "Strong narrative and open-ended design are the highlights of this fantasy experience.
 Divinity II: Ego Draconis will likely be overlooked by many due to the timing of its release, but it offers a genuinely engrossing world for RPG buffs to wallow in."
 GameZone also gave the Dragon Knight Saga a 7 out of 10, stating "Although the graphical improvements are appreciated, newcomers expecting a visual powerhouse shouldn't get their hopes up.
 A good number of glitches can still be found, visual inconsistencies being one of the most striking.
 Your overall perception of Rivellon's scope isn't quite the same as a Bethesda RPG—it's a limited field of view, despite the actual grandeur of the world."

 IGN scored it a 4.8 out of 10, stating "I can't recommend the Xbox 360 version of this product to anyone."
 However, in the review of The Dragon Knight Saga, another IGN reviewer stated "If you haven't touched Divinity II at all and you enjoy action-RPGs, you won't be disappointed with the Xbox 360 version."